ncatlab/nlab-content/pages/5/2/8/7/27825/content.md

 Now suppose $x \rightarrow^{*} t$ and $x \rightarrow^{*} t'$ for normal $t, t'$.
 By confluence, there is some $u$ such that $t \rightarrow^{*} u$ and $t' \rightarrow^{*} u$.
 By normality of $t, t'$, we have $t = u = t'$, establishing uniqueness.
 \end{proof}

+With a little extra care, the word "confluent" in the proposition can be replaced by "locally confluent", in the sense of [[locally confluent relation]].

 ## Related concepts

 * [[locally confluent relation]]